Thursday, March 30, 2023

 Amber Smith (Chronic Myeloid Leukemia): Never Ever Give Up

-I think a lot of people hear “cancer and immediately think the worst.
+I think many people hear "cancer and immediately think the worst.
 The thing is, not all cancers are the same.
-I feel that the only cancer that really gets any awareness is Breast Cancer.
-I do believe other cancers need just as much awareness as Breast Cancer gets.
+I feel that the only cancer that gets any awareness is Breast Cancer.
+I do believe other cancers need just as much awareness as Breast cancer.

 Chronic Myeloid Leukemia Diagnosis

 My journey started in October 2006.
-I was working at a family-run convenience store and was working long hours to help out.
-I started having throbbing Pain in my arms, along with painful headaches to the point where I would not be able to move.
-I decided it was time to go to a doctor and see if they could figure out what was going on.
-I went in and got checked out, and they took some routine Blood Tests.
-The doctor said that I had a carpal tunnel from working long hours and chronic migraines.
-Three days later, I got a phone call stating that something was off in my blood tests, and I needed to consult a hematologist.
+I was working at a family-run convenience store and working long hours to help.
+I started having throbbing pain in my arms, along with painful headaches to the point where I could not move.
+I decided it was time to go to a doctor and see if they could figure out what was happening.
+I went in and got checked out, and they took some routine blood tests.
+The doctor said I had a carpal tunnel from working long hours and chronic migraines.
+Three days later, I got a phone call stating that my blood tests were off and that I needed to consult a hematologist.
 I knew in my mind right there that I had cancer.

 I consulted the hematologist two days later.
-More blood was drawn, and my mother and I sat in a cold room awaiting results.
-The doctor came in, looked at me and my mom and said, “You have Leukemia.
-You have Chronic Myeloid Leukemia or CML, and there is no cure.
-He then walked out of the room and left my mother and me with this news.
+More blood was drawn, and my mother and I sat in a cold room, awaiting the results.
+The doctor came in, looked at me and my mom, and said, "You have leukemia.
+You have Chronic Myeloid Leukemia or CML, and there is no cure."
+He then left the room and left my mother and me with this news.
 My mother immediately started crying, and I just sat there in shock.
-The doctor came back in and explained that he needed to do a bone marrow Biopsy to see how advancedthe cancer was.
+The doctor returned and explained that he needed a bone marrow biopsy to see how advanced the cancer was.

 Chronic Myeloid Leukemia Treatment

 The next day I was back at the office and sat in a room.
-He explained what would happen with the Biopsy and started giving me the medicines to relax me so that I wouldn’tfeel anything.
-He started the procedure; the needle they use is abouta foot long with a crank on the end.
-I was screaming and screaming in pain, and the doctor got mad and said that he’s going to send me to a different hospital and thank god he did.
-I got sent to Massachusetts General Hospital in Boston, Massachusetts.
+He explained what would happen with the biopsy and started giving me medicines to relax so I wouldn't feel anything.
+He started the procedure; they used a needle about a foot long with a crank.
+I was screaming and screaming in pain, and the doctor got mad and said he would send me to a different hospital, and thank god he did.
+I was sent to Massachusetts General Hospital in Boston, Massachusetts.
 There I met with the doctor who would save my life.
-I was taken in for more bloodtests, and after an hour, was told that I was very lucky to be alive.
-All my counts were sky high, and my Platelets were so high I was about to have a stroke.
-That’s why I had the bad headaches.
-I was told there was no stage, but my cancer wasn’t too advanced yet.
+I was taken in for more blood tests and, after an hour, was told that I was fortunate to be alive.
+All my counts were sky-high, and my platelets were so high I was about to have a stroke.
+That's why I had terrible headaches.
+I was told there was no stage, but my cancer wasn't too advanced yet.

 I was started on a drug called Gleevec.
-Gleevec is an oral chemo that Chronic Myeloid Leukemia patients have been taking for quite some time.
-My doctor told me I was not dying anytime soon and sent me back home.
-From the next morning, I started taking Gleevec, and everything was fine for a few weeks.
-Then, all of a sudden, my feet started swelling to the point where I couldn’tput shoes on.
-I went back to the doctor, and he concluded that it was because of Gleevec and said we would have to try another medicine.
-Spycelwas next on the list, and that’sthe medicine I took for the next year.
-Checkups, blood tests, blood transfusions, and more bone marrow biopsies are what my life consisted of.
+Gleevec is an oral chemo that Chronic Myeloid Leukemia patients have taken for quite some time.
+My doctor told me I was not dying soon and sent me back home.
+I started taking Gleevec the following day, and everything was fine for a few weeks.
+Then, suddenly, my feet started swelling to the point where I couldn't put shoes on.
+I returned to the doctor, who concluded that it was because of Gleevec and said we would have to try another medicine.
+Sprycel was next on the list, and that's the medicine I took for the following year.
+My life consisted of checkups, blood tests, blood transfusions, and more bone marrow biopsies.

-Fast forward to late 2008, Sprycel made my blood counts dip too low, and they wouldn’trecover.
-The latest Biopsy showed that my chronic myeloid Leukemia was taking a turn for the worst and was on its way to become acute Leukemia.
+Fast forward to late 2008, Sprycel made my blood counts dip too low, and they wouldn't recover.
+The latest biopsy showed that my chronic myeloid Leukemia was taking a turn for the worse and was on its way to becoming acute Leukemia.
 At this point, it was decided that I needed a bone marrow transplant.
 They checked the registry, and no one matched me.
 We did a bone marrow drive with no luck.
-Time was running out, so my doctor got the transplant doctor on board, and they decided that I was going to get an umbilicalblood cord blood transplant.
+Time was running out, so my doctor got the transplant doctor on board, and they decided that I would get an umbilical cord blood transplant.

-In September 2009, I was admitted to the hospital to prepare for chemo before the transplant.
-On September 20th, I got the transplant.
-Now it was justa wait to see to see if it worked.
-I had the love of my life by my side and knew that I was going to beat this.
+In September 2009, I was hospitalized to prepare for chemo before the transplant.
+On September 20th, I got a transplant.
+Now it was just a wait to see if it worked.
+I had the love of my life by my side and knew I would beat this.
 I prayed multiple times a day.
-A week later, my counts started to recover, and my bodystarted making healthy cells again.
-I was a long way from being healthy enough to go home, though.
-I was in the hospitalfor four long months.
-Some days were easierthan others, but one thing I was clear was that I was not giving up.
+A week later, my count started to recover, and my body started making healthy cells again.
+I was far from being healthy enough to go home, though.
+I was in the hospital for four long months.
+Some days were easier than others, but one thing I was clear about was that I was not giving up.
 I was finally released on many stipulations.
-Every day I had to go to the doctor’s office to make sure I was okay, and my blood counts were still good.
+Every day I had to go to the doctor's office to ensure I was okay and my blood counts were still good.

-After a year, I finally heard those words, “You are cancer-free.
-I threw a party and just rejoiced that I had my life back, that I had a life at all.
+After a year, I finally heard, "You are cancer-free."
+I threw a party and just rejoiced that I had my life back at all.
 I now live my life to the fullest.
 I now only have to go back once a year to be checked.
 I have been cancer-free for over ten years.
 Life after cancer has been eventful and full of miracles.
-My doctors had told me that there was no chance of having kids because of the chemotherapies.
+My doctors had told me there was no chance of having kids because of the chemotherapies.
 Heartbroken, I accepted it and moved on.
 Three years later, I was blessed with my first miracle.
 Three years after that, another little miracle.
 I got my tubes tied after that, haha!

 Support Groups